 One little-discussed aspect of the CCPA is that businesses are barred from offering products or services at a different rate as a condition of opting in (or opting out) of consumer privacy agreements.
 Similarly, businesses are barred from incentivizing the act of opting into consumer privacy agreements.

-If a consumer decides to opt out from having their personal information sold, commercial entities must wait 12 months before asking the consumer to consider opting into having information sold or given to a third party.
+If a consumer decides to opt-out from having their personal information sold, commercial entities must wait 12 months before asking the consumer to consider opting into having the information sold or given to a third party.

 How to Ensure Your Business is Compliant

 Enacting sweeping changes in any organization is difficult.
 The best way to ensure your company is CCPA-compliant (in the little time available) is to split compliance initiatives into smaller parts.
 This can include any of the following:

 • Create a data inventory.
 Start off by creating an inventory of what personal information you have collected on consumers.
 Examine the last year of your business' data activities, and especially how you use the data you collect.
 After conducting an inventory of consumer data held by your organizations (and those you share with third parties and vendors), a system should be implemented that allows certain data sets to be immediately and securely purged.
 This system should allow for timely batch deletions and deletion requests deriving from consumers at the individual level.

 During this inventory taking, companies should note how and why the personal information was collected and in which way this data was used, and to whom this data was shared or sold.
 This also means taking stock of so-called "offline" data, which might include personal details collected in-person.